Why you need a Houston area felony assault lawyer with experience

 - Aggravated assault

-Defendants will face 1st degree felony assault charges if defendant commits statutory assault against:
+Defendants will face 1st-degree felony assault charges if the defendant commits a statutory assault against:

 - Someone they have a domestic relationship with